dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-3.md

 The movie entity's <xref:Microsoft.EntityFrameworkCore.EntityState> is set to <xref:Microsoft.EntityFrameworkCore.EntityState.Modified>, which signifies that the entity is tracked by the context, exists in the database, and that some or all of its property values are modified.

 If there's a concurrency exception and the movie entity no longer exists at the time that changes are saved, the component redirects to the non-existent endpoint (`notfound`), which results in returning a 404 (Not Found) status code.
-You could change this code to notify the user that the movie no longer exists in the database or create a dedicated Not Found component and navigate the user to that endpoint.
+You could change this code to notify the user that the movie no longer exists in the database or create a dedicated *Not Found* component and navigate the user to that endpoint.
 If the movie exists and a concurrency exception is thrown, for example when another user has already modified the entity, the exception is rethrown by the component with the [`throw` statement (C# Language Reference)](/dotnet/csharp/language-reference/statements/exception-handling-statements#the-throw-statement).
 Additional guidance on handling concurrency with EF Core in Blazor apps is provided by the Blazor documentation.

 > [!WARNING]
 > Binding form data to entity data models can be susceptible to overposting attacks.
-Guidance on how to address this is covered in the [Mitigate overposting attacks](#mitigate-overposting-attacks) section.
+Guidance on how to address this is covered in the next section.

 ## Mitigate overposting attacks

 Statically-rendered server-side forms, such as those in the `Create` and `Edit` components, can be vulnerable to an *overposting* attack, also known as a *mass assignment* attack.
 An overposting attack occurs when a malicious user issues an HTML form POST to the server that processes data for properties that aren't part of the rendered form and that the developer doesn't wish to allow users to modify.
 The term "overposting" literally means that the malicious user has *over*-POSTed with the form.

 In the example `Create` and `Edit` components of this tutorial, overposting isn't a concern because the `Movie` model doesn't include restricted properties for create and update operations.
-However, it's important to keep overposting in mind when working with static SSR-based Blazor forms that you create and modify in the future in other apps.
+However, it's important to keep overposting in mind when working with static SSR-based Blazor forms that you create and modify in the future.

 To mitigate overposting, we recommend using a separate view model/data transfer object (DTO) for the form and database with create (insert) and update operations.
 When the form is submitted, only properties of the view model/DTO are used by the component and C# code to modify the database.
 Any extra data included by a malicious user is discarded, so the malicious user is prevented from conducting an overposting attack.